near/docs/docs/2.develop/contracts/actions.md

 </Tabs>

 :::tip
-You may or may not want to create a callback to check whether the transfer was successful or not depending on your use case.
-The promise will usually only fail if the account ID passed in does **NOT** exist.
+The only case where the transfer will fail is if the receiver account does **not** exist.

-An example of when you would want to create a callback is if you have state that changes when you transfer funds such as keeping track of fees and withdrawing them which sets the fees to 0.
 :::

 :::caution